- Who is eligible for Medicaid in New Jersey?

 History of New Jersey Medicaid expansion

 New Jersey was one of five states that opted to partially expand Medicaid well ahead of the 2014 start date that most states used.
 In New Jersey, childless adults with incomes up to 23% of poverty were able to start enrolling in Medicaid in April 2011.

-This was still a very low income limit, but was more generous than average: The majority of the states provided no health coverage assistance at all to low-income adults without children prior to 2014, and there are 11 states as of early 2023 that still provide no assistance to childless adults living in poverty.
+This was still a very low income limit, but was more generous than average: The majority of the states provided no health coverage assistance at all to low-income adults without children prior to 2014, and there are nine states as of late 2023 that still provide no assistance to childless adults living in poverty (that does not count North Carolina, as Medicaid expansion takes effect there in December 2023).

 In February 2013, then-Governor Chris Christie agreed to accept federal funding for full Medicaid expansion, and later that year he signed a budget that included $227 million in federal Medicaid expansion funds.

 But Christie’s acceptance of Medicaid expansion hinged on a provision that the state would only continue to offer expanded Medicaid as long as the federal government maintains its promise to always pay at least 90% of the cost of covering the population eligible under the expansion guidelines.

 In June 2013, Christie vetoed a state bill (S2644) that would have made Medicaid expansion permanent regardless of any future changes in the federal funding rate, and NJ’s Medicaid expansion is still contingent on continued federal funding.
 Many other states have adopted similar provisions in their Medicaid expansion agreements.